ektaggu/ECG-Heart-Disease-Project/README.md

 ## Challenges & Improvements

 During this project, I trained a MobileNetV2 CNN model on ECG images to classify 4 heart conditions.
-While the model achieved 65.57% validation accuracy, I continuously worked to improve it by increasing epochs from 15 to 30, applying weight decay in the optimizer, and experimenting with the EfficientNetB0 architecture.
+While the model achieved 65.57% validation accuracy, I continued to improve it by increasing the number of epochs from 15 to 30, adding weight decay to the optimizer, and experimenting with the EfficientNetB0 architecture.

 The primary limitation was the small dataset size (928 images).
-Despite multiple optimization attempts, accuracy remained limited — which is expected with such a constrained dataset.
+Despite multiple optimization attempts, accuracy remained limited, which is expected given the constrained dataset.

 ## Model Comparison